-Sir Paul McCartney performed in concert in Pittsburgh a couple of years ago, and, unfortunately, I was not there (although is scheduled to perform in Syracuse NY in a couple of months.
-Hmmmmm….).
-I felt like I was there, however, since Facebook friends shared their experience via their iPhones, Galaxies, and other mobile devices/computers.
+Sir Paul McCartney performed in concert in Pittsburgh a few years ago.
+While I wasn’t there, I felt like I was since Facebook friends shared their experience via their iPhones, Galaxies, and other mobile devices/computers.
 Perhaps you remember one of his songs, “Let ‘Em In:”

 Someone’s knockin’ at the door, somebody’s ringing a bell.

-The song, “Let ‘Em In,” always reminded me of the Gospel passage, “Seek, and you shall find; Ask, and it shall be given; Knock, and the door shall be opened.
+The song reminds me of the Gospel passage, “Seek, and you shall find; Ask, and it shall be given; Knock, and the door shall be opened.
 For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.”
 (Mt 7:7-8)

 It seems that there is good news and bad news in faith-based schools today.
 Many kindergartens are seeing enrollment growth; but the higher grades are seeing higher attrition rates…especially when the family enrolls their third or fourth child in kindergarten, and then disenrolls their older children that may be entering the middle school grades.
 That’s actually a retention issue, and speaks to why enrollment and retention need to be treated as separate processes which work systemically.